Test Logging in Django

 return render_flatpage(request, f)

-In this view function, we retrieve an object by a provided primary key.
-We then compare the request path against the URL stored as a field to the object.
+In this view function, we retrieve an object by a primary key.
+The path from the request object is compared to the URL stored on the FlatPage object.
 If the values don't match, we log the discrepancy.
 Either way, execution continues.

 The Test

-- A block that tests that no log is produced.
+• A block that tests that no log is produced, and

-- A block that tests that a log IS produce and checks the message is what we expect.
+• A block that tests that a log IS produce and checks that the message is what we expect it to be.

 All of this will be tested assuming that the FlatPage object already exists.
 We'll use one for example purposes with title, URL, and primary key of "Privacy Policy," "/privacy-policy/," and "1" respectively.
-This object will be accessible as "self.flatpage."
-In real life, I would import the objects into the testing environment using Django Fixtures.
+This object will be accessible with the name "flatpage."

 Make Sure No Logs Are Produced